 For more information or to request travel brochures, please call Utah’s Canyon Country at: 800-574-4386

 Or e-mail us at: firstname.lastname@example.org

-COVID-19 Travel Updates and Alerts for San Juan County, UT can be found HERE
+COVID-19 Travel Restrictions, Updates, and Alerts for San Juan County, Utah can be found HERE